 Ruger LC9 Holsters – Top Holsters To Consider

-The Ruger LC9 is a great gun, but what holster types are appropriate for it?
+The Ruger LC9 is a great gun, but what case types are appropriate for it?
 To be able to answer that question we should first understand how big the gun is and we want to carry it.
-That will allow us to figure out which holster would fit the Ruger LC9 well.
+That will allow us to figure out which one would fit the Ruger LC9 well.

 Weapon Size and Weight:

 - Weight: 17.1 oz (480 g)

 It is apparent that the Ruger LC9 can is a small to medium sized pistol.
 Because of its small size and weight, when looking for a Ruger LC9 holster a user can choose from a full range of products; from pocket options, over the waistband (OWB), ankle, shoulder and inside the waistband (IWB) products.

 The Ruger LC9 has been manufactured specifically for discreet carry by US citizens concerned with self-defense, although it has become a favourite ‘backup gun’ for off-duty law enforcement officers as well.
 Concealment is high on the agenda for most civilians, especially now where the law in most US states require a gun carrier to keep their weapon concealed at all times.

 Since these pistols are quite small, concealment is easy and can be accomplished with most types of gun carrier.
 Ankle carriers are particularly popular for small guns.

 Keep in mind though; speed of draw is hampered as you need to bend down to get your pistol.
 When it comes to ease of draw, opt for pocket, OWB holsters IWB carriers.

 After we have figured out which cases types would be appropriate for the Ruger LC9, we can have a closer look at 5 great options.